marcogianni/blockchain-developer-bootcamp-final-project/hardhat-project/README.md

 ```
 ---
 ### ↩️ UPGRADE
-Remember to add the `PROXY_ADDRESS` in `.env` and then:
+Remember to add the `PROXY_ADDRESS` in `/scripts/upgrade.js` and then:

 ```
 npx hardhat run scripts/upgrade.js
 ```

 State variable can't change, upgrade script allows only to update functions or add new state variables.

-(If I had time before November 30, I would use this script to add the employee salary update functionality to the Salaries smart contract).
+*(If I had time before November 30, I would use this script to add the employee salary update functionality to the Salaries smart contract).

 ---